mgs28/enigma/README.md

 In this example, the first letter I clicked on was the letter Q.  The diagnostics are shown at the bottom of each rotor and start out right to left then through the reflector and back left to right.
 In this case,

-1. Q gets mapped to Z in rotor1
+1. Q gets mapped to Q in rotor1
-2. Z is mapped to C in rotor 2
+2. Q is mapped to D in rotor 2
-3. C is mapped to S in rotor 3
+3. D is mapped to G in rotor 3
-4. S is mapped to T in the reflector
+4. G is mapped to H in the reflector
-5. T is mapped to I in rotor 3
+5. H is mapped to Y in rotor 3
-6. I is mapped to letter E in rotor 2
+6. Y is mapped to W in rotor 2
-7. E is mapped to H in rotor1.
+7. W is mapped to W in rotor1.

 ![Alt text](image-1.png)

 As you click each key the input will be stored in the text box labeled "In" and the ciphered output will be stored in the next box labeled "Out:".
 In this first example, In = Q and Out = H. Adding more letters will add more to the In and Out text boxes.
+Adding letters will also increment the offsets so that the cipher continues to change.
+This makes it harder to decipher.

 Also note that as you input letters the rotor wire diagrams change (aka rotate).
 This is an important feature of an Enigma machine.

 To Decode the message, write down the Out message somewhere and refresh your browser.
 Then you can key in each letter of out to get the deciphered text.

-A good example is that MATTHEW gets encoded as FSBKBWN.
-Notice that the two T's get encoded as different letters and this is the advantage of a rotating cipher over a static cipher.
-In a standard substitution cipher T would always become a single letter (e.g. F).
-This variance of letter mappings makes it harder to decode a rotational cipher.
+A good example is that QWERTY gets encoded as WQZPEX and if you refresh the browser and enter WQZPEX then you'll get back QWERTY.

 # Problem